nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p2_installing-nmaas.md

 ## GitLab Installation

-The first NMaaS dependency that we will set up is GitLab, a self-hosted web based Git repository hosting service.
-Many applications that are deployed by NMaaS users store their configuration data in a Git repository, allowing easier editing, and version management.
+The first nmaas dependency that we will set up is GitLab, a self-hosted web based Git repository hosting service.
+Many applications that are deployed by nmaas users store their configuration data in a Git repository, allowing easier editing, and version management.

 GitLab has an official Helm chart, and we will use it to create a basic GitLab installation locally.
 Some parameters must be customized in the values.yaml file before deployment: